Page updated Nov 20, 2023

 Work with multiple AWS profiles

 Sometimes you might have multiple AWS profiles set up locally.
-To run amplify sandbox secret commands, use the --profile flag to deploy to a specific profile.
-For example, let's say you have two AWS profiles setup locally - default and work.
-To add secrets to the work profile, run the following command in your terminal:
+To run ampx sandbox secret commands, use the --profile flag to deploy to a specific profile.
+For example, let's say you have two AWS profiles set up locally—default and work.
+To add secrets to the sandbox in the work profile, run the following command in your terminal:

-1npx amplify sandbox secret set foo --profile work
+1npx ampx sandbox secret set foo --profile work

-Once the deployment completes, exit sandbox s1 and run the following command in the terminal:
+Once the deployment completes, exit sandbox and run the following command in the terminal:

-After successful deployment, sandboxes s1 and s2 will be ready.
-Pick sandbox s1 or s2 to activate.
+After successful deployment, you will have two sandboxes feature1sandbox and feature2sandbox.
 You can switch between them but only one can be running at a time.

 Generate client config

-The client config, or amplifyconfiguration.json, is a file that contains the configuration strings for interacting with AWS resources specific to an environment.
-It is required by the Amplify client libraries in order for the library APIs to connect to the backend resources.
-By default, the cloud sandbox generates the client configuration file at the root of the project (e.g. @/amplifyconfiguration.json).
-If you want to place the file at a different path (for example, monorepo or Android app) run the following command in the terminal:
+The client config, or amplify_outputs.json file, contains the configuration strings for interacting with AWS resources specific to an environment.
+The Amplify client libraries need the client config in order to use the library APIs to connect to backend resources.
+By default, the cloud sandbox generates the client configuration file at the root of the project (such as @/amplify_outputs.json).
+If you want to place the file at a different path (such as for a monorepo or Android app), run the following command in the terminal:

 Alternatively, if you want to generate the config for a branch environment to test against, run the following command in the terminal.